• |

 Conclusions

-Traditionally, contemporary health care provider training has undervalued the need to develop human aspects of medicine and care, such as compassion, empathy, respect, and interpersonal skills
+Traditionally, contemporary healthcare provider training has undervalued the need to develop human aspects of medicine and care, such as compassion, empathy, respect, and interpersonal skills

 Published online: Academic Medicine, June 29, 2021.